50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “Her resolve was like a diamond, strong and unbreakable no matter the challenges.”
+1. “Her resolve was a diamond, strong and unbreakable no matter the challenges.”

 2. “His willpower was a diamond, cut and shaped by life’s hardest pressures.”